 Yes.
 Establish reporting mechanisms whereby your providers inform you of payments received and account for these funds.
-If providers are permitted to retain some or all of these funds, report the amount on Line 1.
+If providers are permitted to retain some or all of these funds, report the amount as additional provider compensation on Line 1.
 In addition, report the Promoting Interoperability EHR payments received from Medicare or Medicaid on Table 9E, Line 3a.